 During the cooler months of the year, Phoenix-Mesa morphs into an outdoor paradise.
 Celebrate your freedom from the air conditioner by going for a hike up Camelback or South Mountain.
 For a more refined experience of the outdoors, visit the Desert Botanical Garden, a conservancy of the Southwest's brilliant flora.

 New Home Source is proud to welcome you to the Valley of the Sun.
 Let us help you find a new home in Phoenix.
+We let you search through new home communities and browse individual listings of all new homes in Phoenix.

 Are you having problems finding the perfect new home in Phoenix-Mesa?
 Maybe you need to expand your real estate search to include all the surrounding cities and homes for sale in Phoenix-Mesa, AZ.
 Not only does NewHomeSource.com provide you with the largest portfolio of new home listings on the Internet, but we also allow you to narrow down your real estate search based on price, bedrooms, amenities, schools, and property type (including , and Phoenix-Mesa Waterfront Homes).
 If you are simply just browsing our listings, trying to better understand the new home market, don’t forget to check out our New Home Guide which highlights recent home trends as well as some interesting articles, including Why You Should Buy New Instead of Resale, and The Benefits of Energy Efficient Homes.